Login

 Very effective

-How did the resource inform students’ understanding of food waste as a global vs local issue? the class has a greater awareness however needed to spend more time digging deeper
+How did the resource inform students’ understanding of food waste as a global vs local issue?
+Through investigation of national and global food waste solutions, students were able to recognise that food waste is a shared global challenge.

 Did the resource encourage new ways of thinking and talking about the value food?